ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 The sender is not important for now.
 Rust will force the match to be exhaustive, so there is no way to forget a case.
 Managing ownership does get messy here.
-Matching the box in the the task would move ownership, but we only want to borrow it for now.
+Matching the box in the the task would move ownership, but we only want to borrow it.
 That is what `ref` does.
 We also want to mutate the contents of the box, because e.g. tracing modifies the unit, so we match with `ref mut`.
 But then we have a `&mut Box<TraceUnit>`, and the function takes a `&mut TraceUnit`.